carloscastellanos/teaching/531/syllabi/IGME531_Fall2023.md

 - **Curiosity:** Are you asking questions as you work?
 - **Perseverance:** Are you forging through difficult problems without giving up?
 - **Execution:** Are you crafting with purpose, precision, and attention?
 - **Inventiveness and Risk-Taking:** Are you discovering/exploring methods outside the obvious and predictable?
-Taking risks and pushing past what you already know and discovering new territories, terms, skills, connections, etc. Ideas that fail often teach more than ideas that succeed.
+Are you taking risks and pushing past what you already know and discovering new territories, terms, skills, connections, etc. Ideas that fail often teach more than ideas that succeed.

 ## Grade Calculation